How To Get PADI® Certified in the Caribbean - Within 48 Hours!

 Insider tip: Combine your Caribbean holiday with your scuba diving certification and stay at one of the 15 award-winning Sandals all-inclusive resorts.
 Get certified for $120 and dive the rest of your stay for free!

 All it takes to be able to do this is gaining a PADI® certification.
-This is important in order to learn all the technical aspects of diving, as well as how to do it safety.
+This is important in order to learn all the technical aspects of diving, as well as how to do it safely.
 Once you’re certified you’ll be able to explore some of the most magical dive sites in the world, including reef explorations in places like Australia, Hawaii, and the Caribbean.

 In this article on the Sandals Blog: